mengtong0110/InferDPT/README.md

 # InferDPT

-Code for  "InferDPT: Privacy-preserving Inference for Black-box Large Language Models"
+Code for  "InferDPT: Privacy-preserving Inference for Black-box Large Language Models".

 Note that this repo is anonymous and only intended for **review** purpose only.